Mojallizadeh/HoistingToolbox/README.md

 Useful functions in MATLAB environments for design and analysis of the controllers developed for overhead cranes.

-If you use this toolbox please cite the following report:
+If you use this toolbox please cite the following papers:

-Mohammad Rasool Mojallizadeh, Bernard Brogliato, Christophe Prieur.
+[1] Mohammad Rasool Mojallizadeh, Bernard Brogliato, Christophe Prieur.
 Comparison of Control Methods for 2D Industrial Cranes.
 IEEE CCTA 2022, Trieste, Italy 2022.

+[2] Mojallizadeh, Mohammad Rasool, Bernard Brogliato, and Christophe Prieur.
+"Modeling and control of overhead cranes: a tutorial overview and perspectives."
+Annual Reviews in Control, Volume 56, 2023, 100877 (2023).

 Copyright 2022 INRIA.